2731557667/test2/scraper/README.md

-# Web scraper for ucek.in
+# Web scraper for API.in

-Scraps all contents from the ucek.in website and organises it in a folder structure according to the URL.
+Scraps all contents from the API.in website and organises it in a folder structure according to the URL.